Linda Harrison: Planet of the Apes

 After filming in the desert concluded, production moved to Malibu Creek State Park, northwest of Los Angeles, on Las Virgenes Road off Mulholland Highway, where the 20th Century Fox's Malibu Ranch was located.
 Ape City was built on the ranch, and a field of corn grown, by which Heston first encounters Harrison.
 "It was stinking hot," Harrison recalled.
 "The scenes of us in cages were also shot at Ape City."
 From the Malibu Ranch, production moved to the coast, where the penultimate scenes were shot between Malibu and Oxnard.
 The final scenes were filmed in a secluded cove between Zuma Beach and Point Dume on the far eastern end of Westward Beach.
 Harrison's Nova was the sole human witness to Taylor's outburst on the beach, after which she looks up and, in the film's iconic ending, sees the ruined Statue of Liberty, without comprehending why it has caused her mate's grief.

 Harrison's favourite scenes were shot at the coast.
 She "thought that was kind of neat.
 And then jumping on his horse and riding with him and he turned around and I smiled.
 And we were going off to wherever – was out there.
 And that would have been a great way to start – well, they sort of started the next one that way."

 In later years, Harrison said she was conscious of the film's socio-political undertones:

 Planet of the Apes premiered in February 1968.
 The film was a hit upon its release, as well as a critical and commercial success.
 In the opening credits, Harrison was billed under the tag "introducing Linda Harrison"; although she had appeared in three previous films.
 Zanuck wanted to draw attention to Harrison because he felt the role would catapult her to stardom.
 Harrison impressed audiences with her hourglass figure, long dark hair, and large brown eyes, which, in the absence of spoken dialogue, did most of her acting, though some critics were unimpressed.
 Renata Adler of the New York Times dismissed Harrison as “Heston's Neanderthal flower girl.
 She wiggles her hips when she wants to say something."
-The success of Planet of the Apes spawned four sequels, an animated cartoon series, a live-action TV series, a remake by Tim Burton, and a reboot that spawned three films.
+The success of Planet of the Apes spawned four sequels, an animated cartoon series, a live-action TV series, a remake by Tim Burton, and a reboot that spawned four films.
 Heston and Harrison appeared in the first sequel, Beneath the Planet of the Apes.
 Three decades later, Harrison had a brief cameo in the 2001 reboot, which also featured Heston.

 On August 27, 1998, the Academy of Motion Picture Arts and Sciences presented a 30th anniversary screening of Planet of the Apes.
 Harrison attended, along with Heston, Kim Hunter, Roddy McDowell and John Chambers.
 The film was also an inductee of the 2001 National Film Registry list.